kinow/autosubmit/docs/source/userguide/run/index.rst

 ::

     autosubmit run cxxx
-.. important:: If the autosubmit version is set on autosubmit.conf it must match the actual autosubmit version
+.. important:: If the autosubmit version is set on autosubmit.yml it must match the actual autosubmit version
 .. hint:: It is recommended to launch it in background and with ``nohup`` (continue running although the user who launched the process logs out).

 Example: